Dimensioning Screw Jacks

 1. Drive torque of the system

-Formula - torque of lifting system - Screw Jack - GROB Drive Technology GmbH
+Formula - torque of lifting system - Screw Jack - GROB Drive Technology

 1. From the drive torque and the required drive speed, the formula for determining the motor power PM is derived.